SumoLogic/sumologic-opentelemetry-python/README.md

 ```

 ## Environment variables config
-The wrapper commands checks for the basic opentelemetry env variables - OTEL_PROPAGATORS, OTEL_TRACES_EXPORTER, OTEL_SERVICE_NAME, OTEL_EXPORTER_OTLP_ENDPOINT, OTEL_RESOURCE_ATTRIBUTES - that are required for the collected data to be usefull withinn Sumo Logic.
+The wrapper command checks for the basic opentelemetry env variables - OTEL_PROPAGATORS, OTEL_TRACES_EXPORTER, OTEL_SERVICE_NAME, OTEL_EXPORTER_OTLP_ENDPOINT, OTEL_RESOURCE_ATTRIBUTES - that are required for the collected data to be usefull withinn Sumo Logic.
+If those are set, the wrapper will not attempt to overwrite them.

 ### Propagators
 By default all propgators are enables (`OTEL_PROPAGATORS=tracecontext,baggage,b3,b3multi,jaeger,xray,ottrace`)

 ### Exporter.
-By default exported is set to OTLP HTTP.
+By default exported is set to OTLP HTTP (`OTEL_TRACES_EXPORTER=otlp_proto_http`)
-OTEL_TRACES_EXPORTER=otlp_proto_http

-OTEL_SERVICE_NAME=
+### Service name
+By default service name will not be set `OTEL_SERVICE_NAME=`.
+Overwrite the env var with a string value representing service business logic, such as "FinanceServiceCall".
+This will appear as a tracing service name in Sumo Logic.

+### Endpoint
-# The endpoint where telemetry data will be sent.
-For example OTEL_EXPORTER_OTLP_ENDPOINT=http://collection-sumologic-otelcol.sumologic:55681
+By default endpoint is not set (`OTEL_EXPORTER_OTLP_ENDPOINT=`).
+Represents the endpoint where telemetry data will be sent.
+Change to appropriate endpoint, for example `OTEL_EXPORTER_OTLP_ENDPOINT=http://collection-sumologic-otelcol.sumologic:55681`

-OTEL_EXPORTER_OTLP_ENDPOINT=
-# Resource attributes, for example the application name
+# Resource attributes
-OTEL_RESOURCE_ATTRIBUTES=
+By default not set (`OTEL_RESOURCE_ATTRIBUTES=`).
+Is used to configure the application name (i.e. `OTEL_RESOURCE_ATTRIBUTES=application=APPLICATION_NAME`).
+The application name will appear as a tracing application name in Sumo Logic.
+Additional attributes can be added here as comma separated key=value pairs.